 Start Application Development¶

 Before powering up your ESP-WROVER-KIT, please make sure that the board is in good condition with no obvious signs of damage.

 |Power up from USB port||Enable UART communication|

 Do not install any other jumpers.

-Turn the Power Switch on.
-The 5V Power On LED should turn on.
+Turn the Power Switch to ON, the 5V Power On LED should light up.